 Not too terribly long ago the answer to that question was "Butterball."
 Now Thanksgiving cooks have a choice - a lot of choice.
 So be gone dried-out breast meat, under-cooked thighs, and meat so tasteless you simply think of it as "protein."
 Fear not!
 Delicious, flavorful, juicy turkeys raised with care by local growers await you.
 Below are explanations of the types of turkeys you may encounter at the market.
 Whatever kind of bird you choose, it’s worth finding one raised close to you.
-You’ll support local growers and end up with a tastier, fresher bird, whether it's for Tuesday night dinner or a Thanksgiving feast, or Christmas dinner.
+You’ll support local growers and end up with a tastier, fresher bird, whether it's for Tuesday night supper, a Thanksgiving feast, or Christmas dinner.
 Heritage, pastured, organic, natural... find out what these terms mean so you can figure out what kind of turkey will grace your Thanksgiving table this year.

 As heirloom is to tomato, heritage is to turkeys.
 It’s a step back to how things used to taste.
 Strict standards apply to labeling animals “heritage.”
 More than descending from earlier breeds of turkeys with names like Red Bourbon, Narragansett, and Standard Bronze, the American Livestock Breed Conservancy outlines that heritage turkeys must mate naturally, have a slow growth rate that results from a longer lifespan, and spend their life outdoors.
 Heritage turkeys are smaller than their commercially bred counterparts (all Broad Breasted Whites) and have a stronger – some say gamy – flavor.
 Less breast meat and more highly exercised thighs and wings mean heritage turkeys benefit from longer, slower cooking times.